-Is it safe to use aloe vera on babies either as a daily moisturizer, for sunburn, or when a rash develops?
-As a member of the succulent plant family, aloe vera has been widely used as a natural treatment for skin throughout the ages.
-The clear, soothing gel found within the aloe plant has been applied as an ointment to treat varying types of cuts, scrapes, wounds, burns, and rashes for at least 6,000 years.
+Is it safe to use aloe vera on babies either as a daily moisturizer, on sunburns, or when a rash develops?
+As a member of the succulent plant family, Aloe Vera has been widely used as a natural treatment for skin throughout the ages.
+The clear, soothing gel found within the aloe plant has been applied as a soothing ointment for skin, including varying types of cuts, scrapes, wounds, burns, and rashes for at least 6,000 years.

 Nevertheless, is the “plant of immortality,” as it was once known in ancient Egypt, safe for babies?
 It’s an important question.
-When it comes to treating an infant with dry or irritated skin, such as diaper rash, your baby’s health and safety is no doubt your number one priority.
+When it comes to applying anything on the skin of an infant with dry or irritated skin, such as diaper rash, your baby’s health and safety is no doubt your number one priority.
 An infant’s skin, i.e., the epidermal layer we all have, is far different than that of an adult, or even a toddler, child, or teenager.
 A baby’s skin develops and matures over the first 12 months.
-In infancy, a baby’s skin is far more permeable and reacts easily to the environment as his or her epidermal barrier matures.
-Subsequently, an infant is far more susceptible to common inflammatory skin disorders than children or adults.
+In infancy, a baby’s skin is far more permeable and reacts easily to the environment and changes as his or her epidermal barrier matures.
+Subsequently, an infant is far more susceptible to common skin irritation than children or adults.

 USING ALOE VERA FOR DIAPER RASH

 As any parent suffering sleep deprivation will attest to, diaper rash is chief among the skin conditions that will keep you and your little one up through the night.
-The good news is aloe vera is a safe, natural remedy to relieve baby’s painful rash.
-A National Institute of Health study showed the therapeutic effectiveness of aloe vera on diaper rash.
-No adverse effect was reported in one study and the evidence further “suggests that topical aloe … could serve as safe and effective treatment for the treatment of diaper dermatitis in infants.”
+The good news is Aloe Vera is a safe, natural remedy to relieve baby’s painful rash, although as with anything you put on an infant's skin, you test on a small area prior to broader application.
+A National Institute of Health study showed the therapeutic effectiveness of Aloe Vera on diaper rash.
+No adverse effect was reported and the evidence further “suggests that topical aloe … could serve as safe and effective treatment for the treatment.”

-Applying cool and soothing aloe vera gel can provide quick relief for your baby’s irritated skin.
-You should use it a few times a day when changing diapers.
-It will be both healing and soothing to your newborn.
-Pure Aloe gel is over 95% water and contains infection-fighting antibacterial properties and anti-inflammatory agents like B-sitosterol, vitamins B and C, minerals such as zinc, and skin-friendly vitamin E. In addition to diaper rash, you can use it as a topical relief for dryness, cradle cap, or any mild skin irritation your baby may be having a reaction to.
+Pure Aloe gel is over 95% water and contains antibacterial properties and soothing agents like B-sitosterol, vitamins B and C, minerals such as zinc, and skin-friendly vitamin E. In addition to diaper rash, you can use it topically for dryness, cradle cap, or any mild skin irritation your baby may be experiencing.

 Important: Sunburn of any severity on a baby under 1 year old should be treated as a medical emergency.
 Due to their sensitive skin and reduced ability to control body temperature, babies are at risk of severe dehydration, heat exhaustion, and heat stroke with prolonged exposure to sun.
 Take your baby to the doctor or hospital immediately if they become sunburned.